adrains/luciferase/scripts_transit/README.md

 ### SYSREM
 `run_sysrem.py` runs [SYSREM](https://ui.adsabs.harvard.edu/abs/2005MNRAS.356.1466T/abstract), the iterative detrending lightcurve detrending algorithm the de facto standard method for recovery of exoplanet transmission or emission spectra in the IR.
 This script takes as input a data cube in the same format as expected by the inverse method (and output by `prepare_transit_model_fits.py` and `run_transit_model.py`).
 The parameters of the SYSREM detrending are controlled from `sysrem_settings.yml`.

+### Cross Correlation
+`run_cc.py` performs cross correlation on the SYSREM residuals using a grid of exoplanet atmosphere spectra.
+The parameters of the cross correlation are (currently) controlled from `sysrem_settings.yml`.

 - - - -
 ## Settings
 The following are the YAML settings files associated with the scripts above:
+- `data_preparation_settings.yml`
 - `simulation_settings.yml`
 - `sysrem_settings.yml`
 - `transit_model_settings.yml`